albertomh/albertomh.com/src/en/2025/temporal-corollary-conways-law.md

 Conway's Law is almost invariably quoted from:

-- the conclusion to <a href="https://www.melconway.com/Home/pdf/committees.pdf" target="_blank">"How Do Committees Invent?"</a>, the 1968 paper where Melvin Conway introduced his idea
+- the conclusion to <a href="https://www.melconway.com/Home/pdf/committees.pdf" target="_blank">"How Do Committees Invent?"</a>, the 1968 paper where Melvin Conway introduced the idea behind the 'Law'
-- the preface published 42 years later on <a href="https://www.melconway.com/Home/Committees_Paper.html" target="_blank"> the author's website</a>
+- the preface published 42 years later on <a href="https://www.melconway.com/Home/Committees_Paper.html" target="_blank">the author's website</a>
-- Chapter 10 of 'The Mythical Man-Month', where Fred Brooks dubs it 'Conway's Law'<sup><a href="#footnote-1">1</a></sup>
+- Chapter 10 of 'The Mythical Man-Month', where Fred Brooks first dubbed it 'Conway's Law'<sup><a href="#footnote-1">1</a></sup>

 I returned to these three sources and found my favourite way of stating the Law in a section heading of Conway's paper.
 Its succinctness is unparalleled: